codeql-agent-project/codeql-agent-extension/README.md

 The results of code scanning are stored at `codeql-agent-results` folder.
 It includes:
 - `codeql-db` folder: the codeql database built from the source code
-- `gl-sast-report.json`: the result Gitlab SAST Security Report Schemas file format.
+- `gl-sast-report.json`: the [Gitlab SAST Security Report Schemas](https://gitlab.com/gitlab-org/security-products/security-report-schemas) format result file.
-- `issues.sarif`: the result SARIF file format.
+- `issues.sarif`: the SARIF format result file.

 After code scanning is complete, The SARIF Viewer Panel will pop up automaticlly if it's already installed.
 Otherwise, please install [SARIF Viewer](https://marketplace.visualstudio.com/items?itemName=MS-SarifVSCode.sarif-viewer) then click to the `issues.sarif` file to view the results.